 Frontera Cocina Mexicana

 Frontera Cocina Mexicana has both a table service restaurant and a to-go window at Disney Springs.
 Their menus have allergens (such as gluten, dairy, and shellfish) clearly marked.
-However, be sure you inform your server of your dietary needs and ask questions about cross contamination.
+However, be sure you inform your server of your dietary needs and ask questions about cross contact.

-Items not containing gluten at Frontera Cocina Mexicana include their guacamole, Taqueria Salad, Carnitas, Fried Plantains, and many more menu items!
+Other items not containing gluten at Frontera Cocina Mexicana include their guacamole, Taqueria Salad, Carnitas, Fried Plantains, and many more menu items!

 House of Blues